Personal notes for the month!

 Instead of going home as planned, however, I went to the forbidden zone…Nairobi!
 Dun, dun, duuun!
 I did get permission of course!!!
 As the little detour was business related for me to acquire a business visa for my upcoming trip to Ethiopia.
 I admit my fear of my first solo mission in Nairobi.
 They really make you not want to go there.
 However.
 It was a success.
 With some great advice and contact information given to me by one of the PCVLs, I was able to navigate through Nairobi with no surprises or hiccups!
 In fact, it was a wonderful, stress free day, and by the next morning I had received my visa.
 Ethiopia bound, yay!

 I stayed at this great little camp called Upper Hill Camp, which had nice accommodations, friendly staff, very secure, and best of all – well priced.
 After spending the afternoon dealing with the Ethiopian embassy, I spent the evening at the Junction Mall, again I recommend.
 It was a little niche of Americana, and I was rendered speechless.
-The shops were all familiar brands, the layout felt just like back in Bellevue, and…and…there was FROYO!
+The shops were all familiar brands, and…and…there was FROYO!

-The first thing I did was indulged in the largest bowl I have ever eaten and just stared wide-eyed, absorbing everything around me.
-I wandered around the mall in a daze…Subway, KFC, Lucky Jeans…pinch me!
+The first thing I did was indulged in the largest bowl I have ever eaten then I wandered around the mall in a daze.
+There was even a Subway.
 I decided on the Art Cafe for dinner, seated outside in the cool evening, where everything was clean, neat, and orderly.
 I had on tap beer and the most mouth-watering meal of pesto cream penne with chicken, garnished with cracked pepper and all the parmesan I could want AND a fresh loaf of focaccia bread served with a spicy olive dipping oil and roasted whole garlic dipping oil.
 Naturally I had to get dessert, which I got to take back to the hotel, and sticking with the Italiana theme I got tiramisu.
 It was a magical day.
-Prior to the last 8 months in Peace Corps, a mall was a mall, nothing special, very ordinary, and typically not frequented, but living in a rural village makes even the ordinary, extraordinary.
+I love my life as a PCV, but sometimes you just have to indulge.